martinring/thesis/src/5-Partitioning.md

 $T_{max} \cdot 2^{10} \approx 512s$ are omitted.

 With the remaining set of hard benchmarks, the proposed method has been evaluated on a total of 333 propositions.
-The mean runtime
+The mean run time
 $t_\text{A}$ of the analysis was 86 seconds.
 34\% (114) of the
 benchmarks were analyzed in under 60 seconds, 93\% (309) finished in less than 10 minutes, and the longest took 23 minutes 37 seconds.
-There was no significant relation between the runtime of the analysis and the original proof time.
+There was no significant relation between the run time of the analysis and the original proof time.

 ### Obtained Results